makeitcloudy/makeitcloudy.github.io/_posts/2022-04-11-how-to-configure-freshtomato-to-make-use-of-a-voip-phone.md

 cover-img: /assets/img/cover/img-cover-phone.jpg
 thumbnail-img: /assets/img/thumb/img-thumb-tomato.jpg
 share-img: /assets/img/cover/img-cover-phone.jpg
-tags: [Networking ,FreshTomato ,VoIP]
+tags: [Networking, FreshTomato, VoIP]
-categories: [Networking ,FreshTomato ,VoIP]
+categories: [Networking, FreshTomato, VoIP]
 ---
 Even though it is not very popular in 2022, some still make use of VoIP phones, which are reliable as tanks unless configured properly.
 Even though previously it was working flawlessly, this time it cost me a bit of time to make it work.